You get masterful swimming in return according to your investment of time, attention to quality, and practice frequency.

 Deliberate practice both produces and depends on effective mental representations.
 Improving performance goes hand in hand with improving mental representations: as one’s performance improves, the representations become more detailed and effective, in turn making it possible to improve even more. (page 100)

 You work, step-by-step, moving your way toward more masterful view of what to build inside your body – but don’t get ahead of yourself.
-That masterful view only improves by first working on the inferior view you have now.
+That masterful view only improves by first working from the inferior view you have now.
 You have to work on the level you are at right now, and you must master that level before moving to the next.
 Be patient.

 Today, you are making a correction regarding what you did yesterday.
 Tomorrow you will work on a correction regarding what you accomplished today.
 It may not help to worry so much about whether it is ‘correct’ in the absolute sense – just work on making it better than it was before using the best mental representation you have right now.
 You’ll certainly discover ways to make that representation better as you go.